jnyvasilyev/MineRL-Project/README.md

 # MineRL-Project

+This repo is for archival purposes.
+Original project submission is https://github.com/laithaustin/mine_agent_baselines

 ## Installation Guide
 First make sure to have all of the needed requirements using our requirements.txt file.
 ```pip install -r requirements.txt```